struckbylightning/Notepad/_posts/2018-05-15-lightning-developement-tips-tricks.md

 #Lightning Inspector & Community something

 **Developement Tips**
-Functions can be passed as a parameter
-  In example below the onNext, onPrevious functions defined in shellComp are passed as parameters to the embedded comp paymentNavigationComp
+Functions can be passed as a parameter, In example below the onNext, onPrevious functions defined in shellComp are passed as parameters to the embedded comp paymentNavigationComp

 ```html
 <!-- shellComp.cmp  -->